 Step 1: Sign a Piece of Paper

 As we mentioned, a wet signature is a physical, handwritten signature.
 For centuries, a wet signature was required for official documents.
-However, in today’s digital world, a ‘wet’ signature doesn’t need to physically be written on the document; it has the same impact on a digital document as it does on a physical one.
+However, in today’s digital world, a ‘wet’ signature doesn’t need to be physically written on the document; it has the same impact on a digital document as on a physical one.

-The first step to inserting a wet signature in Word is to create the wet signature itself.
-First, simply sign a piece of paper to capture your live, handwritten signature.
-This is what you’ll use to eventually sign the Word document.
+The first step to inserting a wet signature in Word is to create it.
+First, sign a piece of paper to capture your handwritten signature.
+This is what you’ll use to sign the Word document eventually.

 Step 2: Scan or Take a Photo of Your Signature

-Now that you have your handwritten signature, scan or take a photo of it.
-Scanning the signature typically has the best result, as the uploaded image is likely to be clearer and won’t look as out of place on the Word document.
+Now that you have your handwritten signature scan or take a photo of it.
+Scanning the signature typically has the best result, as the uploaded image will likely be clearer and won’t look as out of place on the Word document.
 However, taking a picture on your phone is also a viable option.

 Step 3: Upload the Photo to Your Computer and Save it

 After you capture your signature image, you’ll need to upload it to your computer and save it.
 How you upload the image will vary depending on how it was captured.
 If you scan your image, it should automatically upload to your computer for you to save (which is another benefit to scanning the image instead of taking a photo.)